Protractor vs. Selenium: A Comparative Analysis of Testing Frameworks

 • Manual Synchronization: This platform necessitates manual wait management and synchronization, which can add complexity to test scripts.
 This contrasts with Protractor.

-• Fragmentation: If test suites are not properly handled, its flexibility with programming languages and frameworks may result in fragmentation.
+Disintegration: If test suites are left unattended for an extended period of time, this flexibility with programming languages and frameworks may cause fragmentation.

-• Performance: Selenium tests may not be as quick as other testing tools tailored for frameworks, such as Protractor for Angular.
+• Performance: The performance of Selenium tests may lag when compared with other testing tools designed for frameworks, such as Protractor for Angular.

 Table Comparison: Protractor vs Selenium